You will have heard the term Frappe before, or maybe even it’s sister term, the Frappuccino.

 - Blend until the ice is broken into an icy slush and is foamy.
 Pour into a tall glass, and add the ice or whipped cream to serve

-The sugar syrup can be made really easily using one of the recipes online (we have a really simple one for an iced coffee here, involving just water and sugar), or you can keep a flavoured coffee syrup to hand for when the frappe mood takes you.
+The sugar syrup can be made really easily using one of the recipes online, or you can keep a flavoured coffee syrup to hand for when the frappe mood takes you.